UWSysLab/diamond/scripts/experiments/README.md

 `apps/baseline-benchmarks/100game`.
 For most of the apps, you'll just need to make a `build` subfolder and run CMake, but for the baseline key-value store, you'll need to run `mvn package`.
+    * For the Redis version of the 100 game, you'll also need Redox.
+Clone the Redox repo (at https://github.com/hmartiro/redox.git) into `apps/baseline-benchmarks` and compile Redox according to the instructions inside.

 4. Change the constants at the top of `experiment_common.py` so that `SRC_HOST` contains the right address or hostname, `DATA_REDIS_PORT`